elastic/apm/specs/agents/transport.md

 ### User-Agent

-In order to help debugging and gathering usage statistics, agents should use one following values for the `User-Agent` HTTP header:
+In order to help debugging and gathering usage statistics, agents should use one of the following values for the `User-Agent` HTTP header:

 - Header value should start with `elasticapm-${language}/${agent.version}`.
 - If both `service.name` and `service.version` are set, append ` ${service.name}/${service.version}`